-When A&W started offering Beyond Meat burgers in Canada last year, they sold out in a matter of weeks.
+When A&W started offering Beyond Meat vegan burgers in Canada last year, they sold out in a matter of weeks.
 In what KFC deemed a “Kentucky Fried Miracle,” the fast-food chain offered plant-based chicken as a limited test in Atlanta and sold out in less than five hours.

 Clearly, the people have spoken.